learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-12-setting-up-jekyll.md

 print_hi('Tom')
 {% endhighlight %}

-When you're done writing the post.
-Commit and push the file into the repository and thats it.
+When you're done writing the post, just commit and push the file into the repository and that's it.